cazala/coin-hive-stratum/README.md

   - `port`: the pool's port.

   - `log`: enable/disable the logs, default is `true`.

+  - `logFile`: a filename where the logs will be stored, ie: `"proxy.log"`

 - `proxy.listen(port)`: launches the server listening on the specified port, which by default is `8892`.